 Private student loan rules are set by the contract that borrowers sign with lenders.
 These contracts have strict repayment terms that can make things difficult for borrowers on a tight budget.

 In most cases, the best option for dealing with private loans is to refinance the loans at a lower interest rate when possible.
-The problem with this approach is that the refinance lenders are unlikely to help borrowers who are struggling with their debt.
+The problem with this approach is that the refinance lenders are unlikely to help borrowers struggling with their debt.
 Most refinance lenders target borrowers who are less of a credit risk.
 Fortunately, competition between lenders has become fierce, and the number of borrowers who are successfully able to refinance has grown.
 Some can qualify for rates just over two percent.

 The limited options for private student loans should be a major consideration for borrowers developing a plan for their loans…